-The Datsun GO+ was quite a revolutionary vehicle in itself – before this car, no other manufacturer dared to make a sub-four-meter passenger car for seven passengers.
-Yes, there were Omni and Eeco from Maruti Suzuki, but then, these two vehicles largely serve the commercial market.
-Sadly, however, things couldn't work well for the GO+, which was mostly due to its unattractive design and a built-to-cost interior.
-While the facelift came across as a more premium offering, it continues to stay off the wish list of the car buyers.
+The Datsun GO+ was quite a revolutionary vehicle in itself – before this MPV, no other manufacturer dared to make a sub-four-metre passenger MPV for seven passengers.
+Sadly, however, things didn't work well for the GO+, which was mostly due to its unattractive design and a built-to-cost interior.
+While the facelifted model came across as a slightly improved offering, it continues to stay off the wishlist of the car buyers.

 While many manufacturers didn’t see much potential in the sub-four-meter MPV segment, Renault is finally ready to come up with its offering for this segment in the form of the Triber.
 Going by the first impression, the Renault Triber is all set to redefine the segment with its more premium and rugged appeal in and out.
 Following is our Renault Triber vs Datsun GO to help you find out how these two offerings stack up against each other.

 Renault Triber vs Datsun GO+: Design Comparison

 The exterior design does create the very first impression about the car, and in this case, the Renault Triber generates a rather stronger one.
 Compared to the simple and sober Datsun GO+, which is more inclined towards a mature set of buyers, the Renault Triber looks youthful with its more modern avatar.
 Design elements like silver skid plates at both front and rear, side body cladding, bigger 15-inch wheels, big roof rails, squared bonnet design and higher ground clearance of 182mm do make one feel that the Renault Triber has the promised SUV character in it.